Step by Step guide about how to collect EV Code Signing Certificate after validation?

 An EV code signing certificate is perfect for enterprises looking to secure experience for their customer-facing apps.
 It offers enhanced security and a higher level of authentication.
 Increased trust in applications means higher downloads.

 An EV code signing certificate has extended validation that involves a two-factor authentication of the publisher’s identity.
 The code signing needs private keys stored on physical storage.
 So, it provides an extended vetting of the software or app publisher before issuing the certificate.

-Most of the CAs like Comodo provides EV code signing certificate with support for Windows SmartScreen.
+Most of the CAs provides EV code signing certificate with support for Windows SmartScreen.
 Microsoft Defender SmartScreen or Windows SmartScreen protects the Edge browser from phishing websites and filters malicious websites.

-So, if there is no support for the Windows SmartScreen, your users will face warning.
-This is where a Comodo EV code signing certificate can help.
+So, if there is no support for the Windows SmartScreen, your users will face a warning.
+This is where an EV code signing certificate can help.
 Now that we have an idea about the EV code signed certificates let us understand how to collect one for your organization.